-As directed by the Board in its Resolution 18-12, 10 CARB staff will include an analysis of the incremental progress between RTP/SCSs that focuses on the efforts MPOs are taking to make progress from one plan to the next in terms of RTP/SCS strategies in the SCS Evaluation Staff Report.
-CARB staff propose a modeling-based or performance indicator-based approach to overcome the effects of assumptions (e.g., changes in travel characteristics and socioeconomic data) and control for such factors outside the MPOs' control.
-This assessment will illustrate that the MPOs are making an effort to achieve the GHG emission reduction targets through additional or enhanced strategies.
+As directed by the Board in Resolution 18-12, 10 CARB staff will include an analysis of the incremental progress between RTP/SCSs that focuses on the efforts MPOs have taken to make progress from one plan to the next in terms of RTP/SCS strategies in the SCS Evaluation Staff Report.
+CARB staff propose a modeling-based or performance indicator-based approach to overcome the effects of assumptions (e.g., changes in travel characteristics and socioeconomic data) and control for factors outside the MPOs' control.
+This assessment will illustrate how the MPOs are making an effort to achieve the GHG emission reduction targets through additional or enhanced strategies.
 It will also inform the next round of GHG emission reduction target setting for SB 375.
 The Incremental Progress component will serve to inform the public on the plan level changes that the regions have made between RTPs/SCSs.
 Based on CARB staff recommendations outlined in the Updated Final Staff Report: Proposed Update to the SB 375 Greenhouse Gas Emission Reduction Targets, 11 the Incremental Progress component is applicable to the big four 12 and eight Valley MPOs.
 13

-The reason for this Board direction was that, during the 2018 GHG emission reduction target update process, a few MPOs reported to CARB that it will require an even greater level of effort to achieve the same per capita GHG emission reductions reported in the current SCSs due to changes in factors and assumptions outside of the MPOs control that are important determinants of travel behavior (such as the price of fuel, household income, and fleet efficiency).
-CARB staff recognize that the MPOs are required to update these factors and assumptions in each RTP/SCS to be consistent with the latest available data, which can either diminish or enhance the effects of the Vehicle Miles Traveled (VMT) estimates and GHG emission reduction strategies.
-According to these MPOs, simply staying on course to achieve the previously demonstrated SB 375 GHG emission reduction targets will be difficult to achieve with current resources, let alone
+The reason for this Board direction was that, during the 2018 GHG emission reduction target update process, a few MPOs reported to CARB that it will require an even greater level of effort to achieve the same per capita GHG emission reduction reported in the current SCSs due to changes in factors and assumptions outside of the MPOs control that are important determinants of travel behavior (such as the price of fuel, fleet efficiency, and socioeconomic data).
+CARB staff recognize that the MPOs are required to update these factors and assumptions in each RTP/SCS to be consistent with the latest available data, which can either diminish or enhance the effects of the vehicle miles traveled (VMT) estimates and GHG emission reduction strategies.
+According to these MPOs, simply staying on course to achieve the previously demonstrated SB 375